netdata/netdata/integrations/templates/platform_info.md

 | [[ e.version ]] | [[ e.support ]] | [[ ', '.join(e.arches) ]] | [[ e.notes ]] |
 [% endfor %]
 [% endif %]

+On other releases of this distribution, a static binary will be installed in `/opt/netdata`.